forestgrape/coronavirus/spread_analyses.md

   4000 spectators in Tier 1 (about 10%-15% of capacity)
   2000 spectators in Tier 2 (about 5%-7.5% of capacity)
   0 spectators in Tier 3
-  until 5th of January 2021 when a new lockdown was started.
+  until 5th of January 2021 when another shutdown/lockdown was started.

 #### Results from Leagues with Spectators